JeStock/distance/README.md

        public bool IsSuccess => Errors.Count == 0;
    }
    ```
-All of them unsafe/incorrect/inaccurate.
+All of them are unsafe/incorrect/inaccurate.

 ## Solution structure
 ### Places service
-Service responsible for 2 things
+Service is responsible for 2 things
 1. Parse the CSV file with airports' data and index all successfully parsed airports into the Elasticsearch.
 2. Provide an API to get an info regarding different places on Earth.
 For simplicity, it's currently limiting by airports, but could be extended by any places which have (or associated to) a static geolocation: cities, ports, etc.